 Does Molasses Make Cannabis Buds Taste Sweeter?

 The molasses itself never gets absorbed into the cannabis plant, it only acts as a booster to the soil as I described earlier.
-For this reason, it’s hard to logically conclude that the sweetness from the molasses actually gets into the plant.
+For this reason, it’s hard to logically conclude that the sweetness from the molasses actually makes cannabis buds taste sweeter.

 A grower in an old thread about molasses on GrassCity said this about their experience: